 How does warm air heating work?

-Types of industrial & commercial warm air heaters UK
+The different types of industrial and commercial warm air heaters

 The most popular type of commercial warm air heaters in the UK are gas fired warm air heating systems, which warm the cold air over a gas flame, before forcing the air around the building.
 A gas warm air heating system can be floor standing, suspended from the ceiling or mounted onto a wall, and sometimes mobile.

-These work in a very similar way, but use an oil fired burner to heat the air in the space instead of a gas fired burner.
+These work in a very similar way to gas-fired warm air heaters, but use an oil fired burner to heat the air in the space instead of a gas fired burner.
 Like gas fired warm air heating, oil fired warm air heating systems can also be floor standing, suspended or mobile.

 Warm air heaters contain a gas fired or oil fired burner that is used to heat a space either directly, or indirectly using a heat exchanger.
 When you’re making a decision about your industrial heating, it’s also worth deciding which will work best for your space, as every building is different.